dashincubator/dash-incubator-rules/rules.md

 All funds will be received to the published [Incubator Wallet](#63-accounting) address(s) and will be pooled across proposals as a single rolling-budget available to Admins to allocate to Bounties.

-The funds the PO requests from the Dash Network are purely to increase the Incubator Wallet and increase the overall budget available to Admins to spend.
+The funds the Governance Committee requests from the Dash Network are purely to increase the Incubator Wallet and increase the overall budget available to Admins to spend.

 Incubator is a pure-Dash fund meaning that rewards are denominated only in Dash.
 Therefore any fluctuations in the fiat price of Dash will only reflect the pricing of new [Tasks](#25-tasks) by Admins and prior agreements made in Dash are not necessarily renegotiated or adjusted.

-## 5.3 Proposal Owner
+## 5.3 Governance Committee

-The Proposal Owner (PO) is the [Admin](#4-admins) user who creates [Proposals](#64-proposals) to the Dash Network for and on behalf of the Incubator, and handles (but isn't liable for) custody and transactions of the Dash received on behalf of Admins.
+The Governance Committee are the [Admins](#4-admins) who create [Proposals](#64-proposals) to the Dash Network for and on behalf of the Incubator, Govern the Incubator by voting and handle (but aren't liable for) custody and transactions of the Dash received on behalf of Admins.

-The PO agrees to use funds solely for the purposes of awarding [Task Claims](#26-claims) that were approved by Admins and are inline with the Rules in this document.
+The Governance Committee agree to use funds solely for the purposes of awarding [Task Claims](#26-claims) that were approved by Admins and are inline with the Rules in this document.

-The PO role is intended to be a temporary role, until the Incubator can be implemented as a fully decentralized dApp in future, with Proposal Dash awarded to a Contract on Dash Platform and distributed autonomously using code.
+Governance Committee roles are intended to be temporary roles until the Incubator can be implemented as a fully decentralized dApp in future, with Proposal Dash awarded to a Contract on Dash Platform and distributed autonomously using code.

-Before the full dApp implementation, and before fully decentralized mechanisms are innovated to ensure that all users are adhering to these Rules and operations of the App are as efficient as possible, the PO is currently granted some additional rights equivalent to a 'super-user' within the App as follows:
+Before the full dApp implementation, and before fully decentralized mechanisms are innovated to ensure that all users are adhering to these Rules and operations of the App are as efficient as possible, the Governance Committee are currently granted some additional rights equivalent to 'super-users' within the App as follows:

  - Appoint or transfer Primary or Secondary Admin positions on a Bounty
  - Pause/Unpause a Bounty or some of the Tasks